 A beaming mother is proud to have her family gathered round to celebrate one last holiday in the family home – until the drama erupts, which, like most families, is within the first 10 minutes.
 Not everyone’s happy that the house is for sale and Mom Diane is moving on.
 But then the doorbell rings and the real trouble begins.

-Dee Wallace plays the doting mother, who you may remember her from such Mom roles as E.T., Cujo, and Critters.
+Dee Wallace plays the doting mother, whom you may remember from such Mom roles as E.T., Cujo, and Critters.
 Now she butters her bread with horror movies and though in pearls and a floral flounce skirt she looks like she’d be equally comfortable as a Stepford wife in a Diane Keaton romcom, her pipes have got Scream Queen oozing from them.
 But that’s not all that’ll ooze before the credits roll.

 This Aussie horror flick made its international debut at the Fantasia Film Festival where the crowd riotously applauded Wallace for her performance and director Craig Anderson for his demented vision.
 The festival offers plenty of midnight delights, but none quite so satisfyingly delicious as this.